English

 What You’ll Learn

 Along with gaining practical communication knowledge and writing expertise, you’ll learn how to be a critical and analytical consumer of information.
 You’ll learn how to communicate information to others effectively and persuasively, in a wide variety of contexts and settings, both textually and visually.
 You will also gain direct experience and training in digital tools and multimedia modes for research, writing, and publication.
-Graduates will be well-prepared to enter the job market as professional or technical writers in a wide variety of fields, including business, public service, law, science/technology, media/public relations and more.
+Graduates will be well-prepared to enter the job market as writers in a wide variety of fields, including business, public service, law, science/technology, media/public relations, linguistics, creative writing, and more.

 Program of Study